9 arrested over alleged plot to plant bombs around Hong Kong

 Authorities said they seized apparatus and raw materials used to make the TATP, as well as a “trace amount” of the explosive.
 They also found operating manuals and about 80,000 Hong Kong dollars in cash.

-Police said the group all planned to leave Hong Kong for good, and were planning to conduct the sabotage in Hong Kong before the left the city.
+Police also froze about 600,000 Hong Kong dollars in assets that they say may be linked to the plot.
+The group all planned to leave Hong Kong for good, and were planning to conduct the sabotage in Hong Kong before the left the city, authorities said.

 TATP has been used in terrorist attacks worldwide.
 Since 2019, Hong Kong police have arrested multiple people over alleged bomb plots and for making TATP.